Learning Python

 TIP

 If you don't know Python, why not try out Blockly?
-It's just as powerful, but lets you use a simple drag and drop interface to program the robot.
+It's just as powerful, but lets you use a simple drag and drop interface to program the robot - and if you have any struggles with it, why not drop us an email!
+We want to make it as easy for you to get started as possible.

-There are many resources online for learning Python, here are a few good ones.
+There are many resources online for learning Python, here are a few good ones that we would recommend:

-• Student Robotics's tutorial, called Python: A whirlwind tour.
-This was written for Student Robotics competitors, and explains the basics while trying not to overwhelm you.
+• Student Robotics' tutorial has a tutorial called Python: a whirlwind tour.
+This was written for Student Robotics competitors (a similar competition to the one you are taking part in), and explains the basics while trying not to overwhelm you.

-• The Official Tutorial – the good stuff starts at chapter 3, but you should at least skim the stuff before it; there is a lot there and it may be a little overwhelming.
+• The Official Python Tutorial can be pretty handy - the good stuff starts at chapter 3, but you should at least skim the stuff before it; there is a lot there and it may be a little overwhelming.

 • A number of tutorials for beginners are linked to from here.